-{[4} In June 2003, VCDJFS filed separate complaints alleging neglect and dependency concerning each of the ten Hilyard children, who then ranged in age from nine months to 12 years old.
+$\{ 14 \}$ In June 2003, VCDJFS filed separate complaints alleging neglect and dependency concerning each of the ten Hilyard children, who then ranged in age from nine months to 12 years old.
 The court removed the children from their parents' home, which was determined to be not fit for habitation, and placed them in the temporary custody of VCDJFS.
-Judy Sledd, the children's paternal grandmother, was residing in the Hilyard's home when conditions there required removal of the children.
-The court appointed attorneys to represent the mother, Michelle Hilyard, and the children's father, James Hilyard, and appointed Sandra Brandon, a licensed attorney, as guardian ad litem for all the children.
+The court appointed attorneys to represent the mother, Michelle Hilyard, and the children's father, James Hilyard,